Synopsis...HIGH PRESSURE EAST OF NEW ENGLAND WILL SLOWLY MOVE FURTHER OFFSHORE

 FRIDAY.

-Today: NNW wind 24 to 29 km/h becoming WNW 16 to 21 km/h in the morning.
-Winds could gust as high as 40 km/h.
-Mostly cloudy.
-Seas 1 m or less.
+Friday Night: WNW wind 24 to 27 km/h decreasing to 21 to 24 km/h after midnight.
+Winds could gust as high as 45 km/h.

-Sunday Night: WNW wind 20 to 23 km/h decreasing to 14 to 17 km/h after midnight.
 Mostly clear.
 Seas 1 m or less.

-Monday Night: N wind 16 to 18 km/h.
+Saturday Night: WNW wind 11 to 14 km/h decreasing to 5 to 8 km/h after midnight.
 Mostly cloudy.
+Seas 1 m or less.

+Sunday Night: WNW wind 19 to 24 km/h becoming NNW 13 to 18 km/h after midnight.
+Partly cloudy.
 Seas 1 m or less.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.
 (2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc. These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly. |